kubeslice-ent/egs-installation/index.md

                   className: "nginx"            # Ingress class name for the KServe gateway
       ```

-   **📌 IMPORTANT NOTE:** The `DCGM_EXPORTER_JOB_NAME` value (`gpu-metrics`) must match the Prometheus scrape job name configured in your Prometheus configuration.
+   <div class="note">**📌 IMPORTANT NOTE:** The `DCGM_EXPORTER_JOB_NAME` value (`gpu-metrics`) must match the Prometheus scrape job name configured in your Prometheus configuration.
 Without proper Prometheus scrape configuration, GPU metrics will not be collected from the worker cluster and monitoring dashboards will not display GPU data.
 Ensure your Prometheus configuration includes the corresponding scrape job.
-For detailed Prometheus configuration, see [EGS Worker Prerequisites](https://github.com/kubeslice-ent/egs-installation/blob/main/docs/EGS-Worker-Prerequisites.md).
+For detailed Prometheus configuration, see [EGS Worker Prerequisites](https://github.com/kubeslice-ent/egs-installation/blob/main/docs/EGS-Worker-Prerequisites.md).</div>

 ### 6. **Adding Additional Workers (Optional)**